CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.3 Clearance of far-reaching security incidents.md

 In this module, only the cleanup of APT incidents is considered.
 Common incidents are dealt with in module DER.2.1 * Incident Management *.
 Also, the building block does not describe how so-called "Indicators of Compromise" (IOCs), ie burglary traces, are derived and how they can be used to detect recurring attackers.
 It also does not discuss how any backdoors overlooked during analysis and cleanup can be found.
 Furthermore, the building block has to be demarcated from the higher-level incident management process (see DER.2.1 * Incident Management *), in which the cleanup is embedded.

 It also eliminates attacks that give attackers physical access to an IT environment.
-This is how attack forms break down in computer centers, bribe administrators, intercept and manipulate newly procured hardware or do not listen to electromagnetic radiation.
+As such, forms of attack such as breaking into data centers, bribing admins, intercepting and manipulating newly procured hardware, or intercepting electromagnetic radiation are not included in this building block.
 Only cyber attacks are considered.

 2 risk situation
 -----------------